chandler767/Distributed-AI-Demo/README.md

 ## Troubleshooting

-- If messages aren't appearing in the terminal, check your Kafka connection details
+- If messages aren't appearing in the terminal, check your connection details
-- The "context canceled" error during shutdown is normal and can be ignored
 - If multiple agents start new debates instead of joining existing ones, ensure they're using the same topic
-- For any connection issues, verify your Kafka/Redpanda cluster is running and accessible
+- For any connection issues, verify your Redpanda cluster is running and accessible

-## License

-MIT